 Like the Ferdinand/Ljungberg incident, the speed of play meant Riley was 25-30 yards away at the time, and Cole had his back to the ref.
 The raking also happened incredibly quickly – unless you know it’s about to happen it’s over before you even see it in real time.
 It only becomes obvious in slow-motion from a second angle.
 It would be very difficult for Riley to tell what had happened and that a bad foul had been committed.
 A few Arsenal players questioned the linesman while Cole was being treated, and the linesman certainly had a better chance of seeing it than the ref.
 But from the linesman’s angle (facing Cole directly) at full speed, when maybe he was concentrating on his main jobs of seeing who the ball last came off and whether anyone was offside, I can see why he missed it.
 You can argue that he shouldn’t have missed it, but it’s feasible that he did.
 You may not believe me about the speed.
 All I can say is go and watch it again yourself.

-However, it was a bad foul, and it looked deliberate.
+However, it was a bad foul, and on replays it certainly looks deliberate.
 As it was missed at the time, the FA subsequently charged Van Nistelrooy with serious foul play and he was banned for three matches, which included a Manchester derby.
 I doubt Utd wanted their best striker banned to facilitate a plot against Arsenal.
-So again, the officials are at fault for not spotting the foul, but that in my view was just the circumstances of the play.
+So again, the officials are at fault for not spotting the foul, but that doesn’t make it a conspiracy.

 Rooney was given a penalty for diving

 Yes, Rooney dived, and clearly – from some angles and with hindsight – it was the wrong decision.
 But again, from where Riley was standing, and at the time for many in the crowd, it looked convincing.
 Rooney wasn’t the first or last to get away with it.
-You could argue that Riley shouldn’t be conned, but the fault is with Rooney, who was prepared to cheat to win.
+You could rightly say that Riley shouldn’t be conned, but the main fault is with Rooney, who was prepared to cheat to win.
 From Riley’s position it looked genuine enough, and refs will never get everything right.
 The question is whether the decision they made is at least understandable.
-Unfortunately this was.
+Unfortunately, without the benefit of a replay or a video referee, this was.

 There were just too many fouls in the game